 Basket of Kisses is a group effort, founded by Deborah and Roberta Lipp.

-Deborah lives in Rockland County, New York, with Professor Spouse and an assortment of cats.
+Deborah lives in Jersey City, NJ, with Professor Spouse and an assortment of cats.

 Roberta Lipp got her blogging feet wet at Roberta’s Voice, a languid document of personal trials and tribulations, which has often been compared with ‘that Sex and the City column.’
 With a strong background in theatre as well as television viewing, she offers a unique insight into the human experience through a deeply personal lens.
 Also, she’s funny.